 Affinity Publisher Yays and Nays

-❌ Lacks hyperlink capability currently—this is a pretty big nay for the pros hoping to move away from other desktop publishing softwares, and is one of the biggest complaints I’ve seen within the beta tester feedback forum.
+❌ Lacks hyperlink capability currently.4This is a pretty big nay for the professionals hoping to move away from other desktop publishing software, and is one of the biggest complaints I’ve seen within the beta tester feedback forum.

 - Sue Catt, who bore textual witness to many a tantrum during this process from its beginning, and only told me when she was laughing maybe half of the time.